adinasarapu/adinasarapu.github.io/_portfolio/2021-01-19-blog-kafka-spark-streaming.md

      - /var/run/docker.sock:/var/run/docker.sock
 ```

-The second service (kafka) also has a couple of environment variables.
+The kafka service environment variables.

+`KAFKA_ADVERTISED_HOST_NAME: localhost`
-`KAFKA_ADVERTISED_HOST_NAME: localhost` (this is the address at which Kafka is running, and where producers and consumers can find it).
+This is the address at which Kafka is running, and where producers and consumers can find it).

+`KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181`
-`KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181 (this is for the hostname and port number of your zookeeper service.
-We named hostname as `zookeeper`).
+This is for the hostname and port number of your zookeeper service.
+We named hostname as `zookeeper`.

 Run the following commands in the directory where docker-compose.yml file is present.
 ```